Magellan expedition: Strait of Magellan

 On 18 October, the fleet left Santa Cruz heading south, resuming their search for a passage.
 Soon after, on 21 October 1520, they spotted a headland at 52°S latitude which they named Cape Virgenes.
 Past the cape, they found a large bay.
 While they were exploring the bay, a storm erupted.
 The Trinidad and Victoria made it out to open seas, but the Concepción and San Antonio were driven deeper into the bay, toward a promontory.
 Three days later, the fleet was reunited, and the Concepción and San Antonio reported that the storm drew them through a narrow passage, not visible from sea, which continued for some distance.
 Hoping they had finally found their sought-after strait, the fleet retraced the path taken by the Concepción and San Antonio.
 Unlike at Río de la Plata earlier, the water did not lose its salinity as they progressed, and soundings indicated that the waters were consistently deep.
 This was the passage they sought, which would come to be known as the Strait of Magellan.
-At the time, Magellan referred to it as the Estrecho (Canal) de Todos los Santos ("All Saints' Channel"), because the fleet travelled through it on 1 November or All Saints' Day.
+At the time, Magellan referred to it as the Estrecho (Canal) de Todos los Santos ("All Saints' Channel") because the fleet travelled through it on 1 November or All Saints' Day.

 On 28 October, the fleet reached an island in the strait (likely Isabel Island or Dawson Island), which could be passed in one of two directions.
 Magellan directed the fleet to split up to explore the respective paths.
 They were meant to regroup within a few days, but the San Antonio would never rejoin the fleet.
 While the rest of the fleet waited for the return of the San Antonio, Gonzalo de Espinosa led a small ship to explore the further reaches of the strait.
 After three days of sailing, they reached the end of the strait and the mouth of the Pacific Ocean.
 After another three days, Espinosa returned.
 Pigafetta writes that, on hearing the news of Espinosa's discovery, Magellan wept tears of joy.
-The fleet's remaining three ships completed the journey to the Pacific by 28 November, after weeks of fruitlessly searching for the San Antonio.
-Magellan named the waters the Mar Pacifico (Pacific Ocean) because of its apparent stillness.
+The fleet's remaining three ships completed the journey to the Pacific by 28 November after weeks of fruitlessly searching for the San Antonio.
+Magellan named the waters the Mar Pacifico, or Pacific Ocean, because of how still and peaceful the sea was, especially compared with the straits.